humbug/phar-updater/README.md

 The solution is to disable or remove the dispatcher for your self-update command.

 In general, when writing your self-update CLI commands, either pre-load any classes likely needed prior to updating, or disable their loading if not essential.
-You can usually determine

 Update Strategies
 =================